PhMeier/MA_Thesis/README.md

 - reports: Contains logs of the fine-tuning procedure.
 - utils: Some utility scripts for looking into data.

+Example calls are described in the respective file.

 All finetuned models can be found under
 - for MNLI classification: /workspace/students/meier/MA/mnli/
 - for veridicality classification and transitivity classification: /workspace/students/meier/MA/Bart_verid/